Floquetifying stabiliser codes with distance-preserving rewrites: Measurement-circuit flow

 \subsection{Circuit extraction with spider of high degree}

-Now, we direct our attention to the distance-preserving extraction of circuits from larger diagrams with no bound on maximum spider degree: \begin{proposition} If ZX diagram $D = (G, t, \alpha)$ has well-covered MC flow $(\leq, \{\mathcal{P}_{i}\}_{i \in [1, ..., k]})$, we can rewrite it to an equivalent ZX diagram $D'$ with a well-covered MC flow using only distance-preserving rewrites and all spiders in $D'$ have degree at most three. \end{proposition} \begin{proof} To prove the proposition, we iteratively decompose all spiders with a degree more than three using distance-preserving rewrites.
+Now, we direct our attention to the distance-preserving extraction of circuits from larger diagrams with no bound on maximum spider degree: \begin{proposition} If a ZX diagram $D$ has a well-covered MC flow $(\leq, \{\mathcal{P}_{k}\}_{k = 1}^{q})$, we can rewrite it to an equivalent ZX diagram $D'$ with a well-covered MC flow using only distance-preserving rewrites such that all spiders in $D'$ have degree at most three.
+Moreover, if the MC flow is strict, the resulting MC flow will also be strict. \end{proposition} \begin{proof} To prove the proposition, we iteratively decompose all spiders with a degree of more than three using distance-preserving rewrites.
 Additionally, we show that at every step the existence of a well-covered MC flow is preserved.

-For each $s$ spider in $D$ with $\deg(s) > 3$, we can apply the following rewrites:
+For each spider $s$ in $D$ with $n \coloneqq \deg(s) > 3$, we can apply the following rewrites:

-The first two rewrites strictly reduce the maximum degree.
-The last rewrite increases the maximum degree by two, however, allows the second rewrite to be applied after, which overall reduces the maximum degree to $\frac{n + 2}{2}$, which, for $n > 4$ is less than $n$.
-Thus, iteratively applying this rewrite terminates, and the final diagram is expressed as a composition of spiders of degree at most three.
+The rewrites in the first two rows strictly reduce the maximum degree.
+The rewrites in the last row increase the maximum degree by two; however, they allow one rewrite of the second row to be applied after.
+Thus, the maximum degree is reduced to $\frac{n + 2}{2}$, which, for $n > 4$, is less than $n$.
+Thus, iteratively applying the appropriate rewrite terminates, and the final diagram is expressed as a composition of spiders of degree at most three.

+Each rewrite we apply in \autoref{eq:iterative-decomposition} is distance-preserving by \autoref{thm:four-legged-spider}, \autoref{thm:five-legged-spider}, \autoref{thm:inductive-dist-rewrite}, \autoref{thm:inductive-plus-dist-rewrite}, and \autoref{thm:fuse-rewrite}.
+The rewrites preserve the existence of a well-covered MC flow, as indicated by the paths shown in \autoref{eq:iterative-decomposition}.
+Moreover, the only new edges that are not part of any path are introduced between spiders of the same colour.
+Thus, if the original MC flow was strict, the final diagram will also have a strict MC flow, completing the proof. \end{proof}